Meal timing can be a confusing subject, especially when it comes to the best time to eat dinner.

 Some studies show that dinner size & timing doesn’t matter and that it is more about overall daily calories… other studies challenge those findings.

-Eating dinner early was a strategy countless people in the 80s used to get lean.
+Eating dinner early was considered the best time to eat dinner in the 80s and a strategy countless people used to get lean.

 It worked well.